ahyattdev/hls-video-converter/README.md

 # hls-video-converter
-Convert the chunk list of an HTTP live string into a MP4 video
+Convert the chunk list of an HTTP live stream into a MP4 video

 ## Dependencies
 ffmpeg